Oprah Winfrey Leadership Academy for Girls: 2007 incidents

-Seven students at Oprah Winfrey Leadership Academy for girls were suspended for "sexually assaulting and fondling with their classmates".

 Praise

 There have also been reports of praise for the school.
 According to Masechaba Hine, whose daughter and granddaughter both attend the school, her children "have no problems about the school, they are happy about everything."
-Hine has been so pleased with the experience that she even praised Winfrey personally, saying, "Oprah is an angel, she is God-sent…She came to my rescue when my husband was not working."
+Hine has been so pleased with the experience that she even praised Winfrey personally, saying, "Oprah is an angel, she is God-sent...She came to my rescue when my husband was not working."

 Praise from Nelson Mandela

 One of the academy's most vocal fans was Nelson Mandela, who called Winfrey his hero because she understood that South Africa's gains in democracy would be nullified unless future generations were educated.

 Praise from Bill Clinton

 The academy was honoured by Bill Clinton when he featured it in his book Giving: How Each of Us Can Change the World as an example of how to give back to the world.
 Clinton predicted that the school would change the lives of many young women and interviewed Winfrey to find out why she decided to build the school.
 Winfrey explained that caring teachers "made education an open door" for her and that she wanted to help girls who grew up like her, "economically disadvantaged, but not poor in mind or spirit".